 Sometimes immediately loading an implant may be a preferable option compared to waiting for osseointegration to take place.
 For an implant to be immediately loaded it must be surrounded with a certain amount of strong and healthy bone and it has to be inserted in such a way that it will be able to withstand chewing and biting forces.
 With a single implant crown, it is possible to attach a temporary implant crown that will be specifically shaped to avoid contact with the opposing jaw during chewing.
 This will protect the dental implant until it has had time to heal and to oosseointegrate.

 Full Arch Restorations

 With full arch dental implants, in particular those meant to replace loose dentures, the implants are inserted at precise angles so that when they are loaded with a new arch of teeth, they will be locked in position and unable to move.
+Mini dental implants can also be used to stabilize loose denture.
+They are still made from the same high quality titanium alloy implants but their smaller size increases the versatility of treatment.
 A total lack of movement is essential if they are to fully integrate with the surrounding bone and this process will still need to occur regardless of whether an implant is immediately loaded or left to heal.

 Restoration of a Crown, Bridge or Denture